Radio Data System reception using Software Defined Radio.

 or - what's missing?

 Do not have the FM carrier at 0Hz on the hardware - offset it.
-(Poor RF sensitivity near 0Hz.)
+(Poor RF sensitivity around 0Hz.)
 I know something's amiss - the audio quality from the bundled software sounds far better than my GRC coding effort.

 Implement a proper RDS syndrome detector - this frames the RDS stream and corrects data errors.
 Looking for the station ID code (the PI code) is a bit too simplistic; and some would say a right bodge.
 (In my defence, I don't want to see error correction hiding the quality of what's being received.)